Fukushiro Nukaga

-Fukushiro Nukaga (額賀 福志郎, Nukaga Fukushirō; born 11 January 1944) is a Japanese politician who is serving as the Speaker of the House of Representatives since October 2023.
-A member of the Liberal Democratic Party, he has been a member of the House of Representatives since 1983 and represents Ibaraki's 2nd district.
+Fukushiro Nukaga (額賀 福志郎, Nukaga Fukushirō) is a Japanese politician who served as Speaker of the House of Representatives from 2023 to 2026.

+A member of the Liberal Democratic Party, he has represented Ibaraki 2nd district in the House of Representatives since 1983.
 He was previously the Minister of Finance from 2007 to 2008, and served twice as Director-General of the Japan Defense Agency and Deputy Chief Cabinet Secretary.